RICHARD HOWE 1ST EARL 4TH VISCOUNT

 On 11 September he sailed to relieve Gibraltar with thirty-four ships-of-the-line and a convoy of one hundred and thirty-seven vessels.
 The passage was very slow and it was not until 8 October that he was off Cape St. Vincent.
 Gibraltar was relieved on 18 October and after a minor action off Cape Spartel the allied fleet of forty-eight sail withdrew to Cadiz.
 Thus when Howe returned to St. Helens on 14 November it was to a hero’s welcome celebrating his brilliant strategy, and he received a hand-written letter from the King of Prussia himself, praising his conduct.
 Even so, on 20 October he felt obliged to challenge Lord Hervey of the Raisonnable 64 to a duel after this officer had taken exception to some perceived sleight and had stated that the fleet could have destroyed the allies if had been led properly.
 Sensibly Hervey apologised when the two men met at the ground.

 After the peace in 1783 Howe became first lord of the admiralty in the Earl of Shelburne’s administration, serving from 28 January until the Fox/North government assumed power on 16 April, and then from 31 December 1783 until July 1788 under William Pitt’s administration.
-Amongst his varied duties he personally intervened in March 1783 to prevent a mutiny abpoard the frigate Janus 44, Captain William Henry King O’Hara, which had been ordered to sail for North America by his predecessor when the war-weary crew were expecting to be paid off.
+Amongst his varied duties he personally intervened in March 1783 to prevent a mutiny aboard the frigate Janus 44, Captain William Henry King O’Hara, which had been ordered to sail for North America by his predecessor when the war-weary crew were expecting to be paid off.
 In May 1788 he demanded the dismissal of Captain Isaac Coffin following this officer’s court-martial for keeping false musters, but the verdict was overturned on an appeal to the King and the judiciary.
 He was created Earl Howe and Baron Howe of Langar at the insistence of the King at the end of this term in 1788.
 During his period in office he faced a great deal of parliamentary and printed opposition for his attempted reforms, the reduction of personnel to a peace footing, and technical improvements.
 Pitt did little to support him and they disagreed over the prime minister’s ideas on economies planned for the navy.
 Howe was also castigated for his rigid refusal to grant personal favours, and although Pitt rarely asked for these, his friends bombarded Howe but he would do nothing for them, except on grounds of merit, claiming that for each posting there were twenty possible candidates.
 Consequently Howe lost a great deal of popularity amongst his service contemporaries and it was with little regret on either side that on 16 July 1788 he resigned over the issue of the superannuating of admirals.

-During the disagreement with Spain over Nookta Sound in 1790 he was appointed commander-in-chief in the Channel once more, although he actually assumed command after the fleet had been commissioned by his second-in-command, Admiral the Hon.
+During the Spanish Armament in 1790 he was appointed commander-in-chief in the Channel once more, although he actually assumed command after the fleet had been commissioned by his second-in-command, Admiral the Hon.
 Samuel Barrington.
 Additionally he was granted the privilege of raising his flag as the temporary admiral of the fleet, a very high honour indeed.
 When he did join the fleet it was aboard the Queen Charlotte 100, with Captain Sir Roger Curtis as his flag-captain, and Rear-Admiral Hon.
 John Leveson-Gower as his captain of the fleet, although by August Curtis had assumed the role of captain of the fleet with Captain Hugh Christian acting as the Queen Charlotte’s flag-captain.
 On 1 August Howe left Torbay with thirty-one sail of the line and cruised from Ushant to the Scilly Isles in readiness for any Spanish invasion before dropping anchor at Spithead on 14 September when it became clear that the Spanish had returned to Cadiz.
 In December he struck his flag.

 He next hoisted it aboard the Queen Charlotte 100 in May 1793 when he took command of the Channel fleet upon the King’s personal insistence at the start of the French Revolutionary War, having been asked to undertake this office on 1 February, and again being temporarily granted the flag of the admiral of the fleet.
 Although the better ships went to Vice-Admiral Lord Hood’s Mediterranean fleet, Howe was able to secure his favourites Sir Roger Curtis, Hugh Christian, James Bowen, Robert Barlow and Edward Codrington as captain of the fleet, flag captain, master of the fleet, captain of his repeating frigate and signal lieutenant respectively.
 Howe was not a believer in the system of blockade and felt that frigates and detached squadrons should watch the Channel whilst he kept the fleet prepared for action at Torbay.
 Despite the fact that he was accused of skulking in the Devonshire anchorage he cruised in the Channel from 14 July with seventeen sail of the line, falling in with French seventeen of the line on 31 July but being unable to bring about an action.
 He cruised again from October to December with twenty-two sail of the line but on 18 November was once more unable to bring a French squadron to action.